kimjee8955/Fall-2021-DS-Challenge/README.md

 # Fall-2021-DS-Challenge

 ## Question 1
-(The answers below are a summary of my insights.
-Please take a look at the jupyter notebook I have uploaded for the full code that generated the answers.)
+(The answers have code snippets to show the code that generated my outputs and plots.
+For the full code, please check out the jupyter notebook that I have also uploaded in this repository.)

 ### (a) Think about what could be going wrong with our calculation.
 Think about a better way to evaluate this data.